 Recent studies have shown that companies who make employee experience and wellbeing a priority see a positive impact on profitability.
 However, during a global crisis, where companies are trying to keep their heads above water, employee experience strategies may not be at the forefront.
 In fact, our global employment survey reveals that 56 percent of employees report their perception of their company leaders stayed the same or worsened since the outset of the pandemic.

 At Globalization Partners, we let our AI-powered global employment platform overcome the barriers to building a global remote team.
 Our technology puts international workforce management at your fingertips.
 When you trust Globalization Partners to handle these tasks, you’re freed up to focus on employee experience strategies that will unite your employees across the world and drive your company to success.

+Refer to our global employee experience quick-start checklist to easily apply this employee experience strategy to your own global remote team.
 To learn more about employee experience across global talent, download these useful resources to share with your team:

 - Top 5 Strategies to Create Exceptional Employee Experience

 - How to Build Culture on a Remote Global Work Team